 For company formation and registration information visit Companies House website.

 CIC status is designed for people who wish to run a company for the benefit of the community, rather than solely to make money.
 The main feature of CICs is that they are asset locked to prevent the assets (cash, goods, property, etc.) and profits of the company being used for anything other than community benefit.

-Community Interest Company: VAN briefing note 106 (pdf format) on this form of legal enterprise, from which the following notes are taken.
+Community Interest Company: VAN briefing note 106 (signing-in required) on this form of legal enterprise, from which the following notes are taken.